Juno Jill Richards

-Juno Jill Richards is Assistant Professor of English and affiliated faculty in the Women, Gender, Sexuality Studies Program at Yale University.
+Juno Jill Richards is Associate Professor of English and affiliated faculty in the Women, Gender, Sexuality Studies Program at Yale University.
 Their research focuses on transnational modernist and postcolonial literature, with a particular emphasis on queer and trans archives, feminist history, critical legal theory, human rights law, citizenship, social reproduction, queer feminist science, biometrics, and feminist disability studies.

 Their first book The Fury Archives: Female Citizenship, Human Rights, and the International Avant-Gardes was published in the Modernist Latitudes Series by Columbia University Press in 2020 and won the 2021 First Book Prize from the Modernist Studies Association.
 Through attention to the daily life of feminist action, The Fury Archives assembles a counter-archive of women’s rights, practiced by female arsonists, suffragette rioters, industrial saboteurs, self-named terrorists, lesbian criminals, and queer resistance cells.
 Setting aside the question of the vote, this turn to the daily life of feminist action suggests an alternative conceptual vocabulary for rights claims, moving beyond juridically defined freedoms and obligations understood in relation to the nation-state.
 At the same time, the book examines the criminal proceedings that emerged in the wake of these actions, tracing the way that “citizen” and “human” emerged as linked categories for women on the fringes of an international campaign for suffrage.